Registration and Participation

 1. Let Us Know You're Interested

 Having the idea to participate in a worthy cause is a wonderful first step!
 Let us help you take the next step.
-Simply complete the quick online registration (we only ask for your name, email, shipping address, and background).
-Then we'll follow-up with you.
+Simply complete the quick online registration, then we'll follow-up with you.

 If you are a teacher, and you want to read to your students, then you will be both the volunteer and the teacher.
 As the volunteer, you will need to register AND complete a report.
 As the teacher, you will need to complete the feedback form.
 In order to be eligible to participate, you will need to have at least one other class and its teacher join you and your students during the reading.
 Each of the additional teachers will also receive their own copy of Bee's Amazing Adventure.
 Due to audience, in these situations, we strongly encourage the use of the digital book found in the Teachers link.